Best Essential Oils for Eczema + DIY Blends & Applications

 Aside from that, mandarin essential oil also has excellent anti-bacterial, anti-fungal, and anti-septic properties.

-If you love a zingy essential oil, mandarin orange oil should definitely make the top of your list.
+If you love a zingy essential oil, mandarin is one of the best essential oils for eczema to have on your blend.

 It’s particularly suited for skin-related conditions because of its soothing and anti-bacterial properties.

 Many essential oil experts liken yarrow oil to chamomile oil because of its healing properties, although yarrow oil has a sweeter and stronger fragrance compared to chamomile.